jlord/sheetsee-cache/docs.md

     var breedData = makeColorArrayOfObjects(mostPopBreeds, breedColors)

-It will return an array of objects formatted to go directly into a d3 chart witht he appropriate _units_ and _label keys_, like so:
+It will return an array of objects formatted to go directly into a d3 chart with the appropriate _units_ and _label keys_, like so:

     [{"label": "tabby", "units": 8, "hexcolor": "#ffffff"}, {"label": "siamese", "units": 2, "hexcolor": "#ffffff"}, {"label": "feral", "units": 2, "hexcolor": "#ffffff"}]